Discussion in 'USA - Mountain' started by Igrok, Nov 13, 2018.

 Rode to work and back (16 miles) on a sunny day @19 F. once and now ride alot in winter at 40 or a bit less.

-( i never claimed to be "normal". )
+( i never claimed to be "normal". :chicken

-When I was young and poor, I road as much as possible even when it was awful weather.
+When I was young and poor, I rode as much as possible even when it was awful weather.
 The coldest I can

 remember was under 20° F. I was working 3rd shift and had to scrape frost off the Vetter Quicksilver fairing

 I had on my 1980 Suzuki GS1000G when I left in the morning.
 I only had to go about 6 miles, but it was still

 Now I don't voluntarily ride if the temps drop under 60° F.

 Edited for spelling.